kew6688/MicroNuclei_Detection/README.md

 ## Installation
 This tool need to be installed before use.
-All the requirements are in `requirements.txt`.
+All the requirements are in `requirements.txt` (for compute canada, use `requirements.txt`).
 Please install pytorch and torchvision dependencies.

 You can install this tool on a GPU machine using: